Fellows Program Director

 Eric has spent much of his life, both as a student and a teacher, in the public university setting and has long experience mentoring students.
-He finds joy in seeing others flourish as they discover how their gifts and passions intersect with their identity and callings in the world.
-Eric holds a B.A. from the University of Michigan, an M.Div. from Trinity Evangelical Divinity School, and an M.A. and Ph.D. in History from UW-Madison.
+He finds joy in seeing students thrive as they discover and pursue their callings.
+Eric holds a B.A. in History from the University of Michigan, an M.Div. from Trinity Evangelical Divinity School, and an M.A. and Ph.D. in History from UW-Madison.
 Alongside his role at Upper House, he serves as Lecturer in History and Religious Studies at UW-Madison.
-Eric is married to Cindy, a professor in the UW School of Medicine and Public Health, and they have three sons.
+Eric is married to Cindy, and they have three sons.
 His other loves include travel, language, music of many kinds, hikes around Lake Wingra, and the company of friends.

 Fellows Program Coordinator

-As a UW alumnus, Dan has a passion for this university and its community.
-He holds a B.A. and M.A. from Colorado State University and a Ph.D. in American history from UW-Madison.
-As a historian of American religion, Dan has written on issues ranging from global missions to fundamentalism to Christian Zionism.
-His first book is Covenant Brothers: Evangelicals, Jews, and U.S.-Israeli Relations (University of Pennsylvania Press, 2019).
+Dan has a passion for this university and for seeing it succeed.
+Moving to Madison for grad school in 2010, Dan earned a Ph.D. in American history from UW-Madison.
+As a historian of American religion, Dan has written on issues ranging from global missions to American fundamentalism.
+He has also written on the religious history of UW-Madison.
 At Upper House, along with coordinating the Fellows Program, Dan is the Director for University Engagement.
-Dan is married to Veronica and they stay busy raising twin toddler boys.
+Dan is married to Veronica and they stay busy raising three boys.
 Dan enjoys reading, walks around UW’s campus, and the occasional video game.